-The summary effects of the disposal of the investment in subsidiaries on the financial position of the Group are as follows:
+(ii) The summary effects of the disposal of the investment in subsidiaries on the financial position of the Group are as follows:

-(ii) On 23 September 2020, the Company had disposed off its 30% equity investment in Seaview Plantation Sdn.
+(iii) On 23 September 2020, the Company has disposed 30% of its equity investment in Seaview Plantation Sdn.
 Bhd. for a total consideration of RM 10 representing total ordinary shares of 1,662,000 ordinary shares.
 The Company's effective ownership in Seaview Plantation Sdn.
-Bhd. decreased from 100% to 70% because of the shares disposed.
+Bhd. decreased from 100% to 70% because of the disposal.